PrateekSawala/flight-ticket-aggregator/README.md

 ## Overview

-Flight ticket upgrader processes the flight Records to send an email, offering a discount on upgrade to a higher class, to all the passengers who have booked tickets on its flights.
+Flight ticket aggregator processes the flight Records to send an email, offering a discount on upgrade to a higher class, to all the passengers who have booked tickets on its flights.

 ## API